rombrew/phobia/doc/GettingStarted.md

 	                          +--/ --+
 ```

 **WARNING**: You also can use an USB connection if your hardware has one.
+Refer
+to your hardware manual or look into `src/hal/hw/...` directory to find out
+available serial interfaces.

 ## Software